Atharv-Shukla-987/KeyBoard/JOURNAL.md

   **Total time spent: 5 hours**

-# Finding footprint TIME : 2hr
+# Finding footprint

 I didn't thought it would took me soo long just to find right footprint.
 The most difficult footprint to find was of my linear slider because almost everyone uses rotary encoders .
 But I really want to use it .
 I was able to find only one footprint for it , I am still not satisfied by it but I can't do anything .
 I tried everywhere.
 I request to all of you who are reading this , if you find any such footprint please inform me.Other than i have used many wrong footprint which were later changed by me. it was the step where I size my switchs.

 <img width="699" height="546" alt="image" src="https://github.com/user-attachments/assets/fb079e85-2a03-4cd0-8532-0d24ea669ebb" />

-# PCB desiging Time : 7hr
+# PCB desiging

 Now , it was the time to create actual pcb .
 My aim was to make it as compact as possible, so it wont take too much space on my desk and is easy to carry.
 I placed rasberry pi pico on the right side beneath the pcb so I can fully utilize the area by placing linear slider on top.
 I did he same with oled display and charging port.
 I placed the display on top of pcb and charging port beneath the pcb .
 It was difficult to trace on the right side as there is the brain of my keyboard , pico w .
 As you can see in the image .
 There was some part in this area on  which I cannot trace , it is because there was no trace area .
 If I trace there than it can act as faraday cage blocking the communication signal of pico w .
 This make it extremely difficult as trace on right bottom cant go directly to right top , they must have to make a long route.